dlh/MediaWiki-RecentChangesOption/README.md

         require_once("$IP/extensions/RCNamespaceOption/RCNamespaceOption.php");

-If you don't want the default namespace filters to be setup, then set `$rcNamespaceOptionSetup` before you require the extension:
+If you don't want the default namespace filters to be installed, then set `$rcNamespaceOptionSetup` before you require the extension:

     $rcNamespaceOptionSetup = false;